FREQUENTLY ASKED QUESTIONS

 Should I stay to get my child settled when dropping them off?

 For some children, this is their first separation from their parents.
 We understand that this is often a difficult experience for youngsters.
 It is important to let your child know you are leaving, but will come back for them after class.
 We recommend that parents say a quick “good-bye” to their child and tell him/her when they will return.
 We ask that if your child is upset at arrival time, that you allow the teacher to take your child from you so you leave once you have said your goodbyes.
 The teacher will then be able to interact with your child and engage him/her in the classroom activities.
-If you are concerned, you may wait out of sight of your child, and we will gladly report back to you.
+If you are concerned, you may wait out of sight of your child, or we will gladly report back to you.
 Children generally become eagerly engaged in a classroom activity shortly after a parent leaves.

 What should I do if my child is sick?